wp-plugins/wp-time-capsule/readme.txt

 2. In the plugin repository search for WP Time Capsule or upload the download the plugin zip and install it<br>
 3. Once installed click Activate plugin.
 You can see the WP Time Capsule plugin in dashboard

+== Screenshots ==

+1. **Backup calendar view** - You can view and restore files + database from a calendar view.
+2. **Restore selective files** - View a list of files that have changed and been backed up since the previous backup and selectively restore them.
+3. **Warp back your site in time** - You can restore the complete site to a specific point in time using the backups.

 == Changelog ==

 = 1.0.0alpha5 =